sonic-net/SONiC/doc/port_link_training/port-link-training-design.md

 In current SONiC implementation, user can leverage the platform-specific [media_settings.json](https://github.com/Azure/SONiC/blob/master/doc/media-settings/Media-based-Port-settings.md) to statically update the TX FIR per attached transceiver to improve BER.
 However, the ODM vendors rarely provide the pre-calibrated pre-emphasis for the CR/KR transceivers, which could result in the link reliability issues.

-The IEEE 802.3 standard defines a set of link training protocols for various mediums, and the feature in this document is to focus on IEEE clause 72 and 93 to dynamically improve the link quality over the SFP coppers/backplanes.
+The IEEE 802.3 standard defines a set of link training protocols for various mediums, and the feature in this document is to focus on IEEE clause 72 and 93 to dynamically improve the link quality over the SFP coppers and backplanes.

 This feature could be activated with or without port auto negotiation.